ebuchman/blog/content/posts/uoa.md

 credit" network), which is at the core of the real economy.

-And within this network, we can ask about the patterns of flow, and in particular whether there are closed loops ("cycles") that can be settled like this without the need for balances in a medium of exchange to materialize or flow.
+And within this network, we can ask about the patterns of flow, and in particular whether there are closed loops ("cycles") that can be netted without the need for balances in a medium of exchange to materialize or flow.
 If I owe Abed $10 and Abed owes Troy $6 and Troy owes me $4, we can net out what's common ($4) from all of them, leaving everyone